Standard Zhuang: Tones

 Standard Zhuang has six tones, reduced to two (numbered 3 and 6) in checked syllables:

 The sentence Son mwngz hwnj max gvaq dah (Son mɯŋƨ hɯnз maч gvaƽ daƅ) "Teach thee to climb on a horse to cross a river" is often used to help people remember the six tones.

 Tones for open syllables (not terminated by a closing consonant) are written at end of syllables.

-Closed syllables can only have two tones, high and mid checked, high being shown by the final consonant being devoiced (p/t/k), and mid by it being devoiced (b/d/g).
+Checked syllables can only have two tones, high and mid checked, high being shown by the final consonant being devoiced (p/t/k), and mid by it being voiced (b/d/g).